-According to QCCL and the relevant regulatory requirements, the General Assembly shall appoint on a yearly basis based on the proposal of the Board the Bank's external auditor and approves the fees.
+According to QCCL and the relevant regulatory requirements, the General Assembly shall appoint on a yearly basis, based on the proposal of the Board, the Bank's external auditor and approve the fees.
 The appointment should be made in consultation with QCB.

-Ernst & Young (Qatar Auditors' Registry No. 236) was assigned as the Bank's external auditor until 31 December 2012.
-This marks Ernst & Young's last year as external auditors of the Bank in line with the rotation requirements prescribed by QCB.
+KPMG (Qatar Auditors' Registry No. 3) was assigned as the Bank's external auditor until 31 December 2013.